bdogabriel/bdogabriel/README.md

 ## About Me

-I am an undergraduate Computer Science student at the **University of São Paulo**.
-I have experience with many programming languages and tools including C, C++, PHP, Javascript, HTML, and SQL.
+I am a Computer Science student at the **University of São Paulo**.
+I have experience with many programming languages and tools including **C, C++, Java, Python, Javascript (and Typescript), HTML, CSS, SQL and React**.
 I like to learn and build things I would like to use myself.
 I also want to make tools that help people in any way, and I am always eager to learn.

 ## Skills